 How high are property taxes in Ohio?

 Moderately high.
-The average effective property tax rate in Ohio is 1.52%, somewhat higher than the national average.
-That being said, home prices and overall housing costs in Ohio are well below the national averages.
-The median home value in the state is $130,800 and housing costs are 17.7% lower than the national average.
+The average effective property tax rate in Ohio is 1.56%, higher than the national average.
+That said, home prices and overall housing costs in Ohio are close to the national averages.
+The median home value in the state is $131,900 and housing costs are 1.8% higher than the national average.

 What is the Ohio homestead exemption?

 The Ohio homestead exemption reduces the property taxes owed by qualifying seniors in Ohio.
-TO be eligible, a homeowner must be at least 65 years old and have Ohio Adjusted Gross Income (OAGI) of no more than $31,000 in 2015.
+To be eligible, a homeowner must be at least 65 years old and have Ohio Adjusted Gross Income (OAGI) of no more than $32,200 in 2018.
+You can also qualify for the exemption if you are permanently disabled or if you are the surviving spouse of someone who previously received the exemption.

-The exemption is equal to $25,000 off of market value for the purposed of taxation.
-If your home valueis $150,000, only $125,000 of that can be taxed after the exemption.
+The exemption is equal to $25,000 off the market value for the purposes of taxation.
+For example, if your home value is $150,000, only $125,000 of that is taxable after the exemption.
 According to the Ohio Department of Taxation, this equals average savings of about $435 per eligible homeowner.

 How high are sales taxes in Ohio?